You want smart political talk without the meltdowns?

 But, Sean, you brought up a really good point earlier, and you talked about a special counsel.

-counsel or a very intensive investigation because what you're going to see here is not just things that are related to the past but dots that will connect into the future and they're going to have to follow the money.
+This is really going to require a special counsel or a very intensive investigation, because what you're going to see here is not just things that are related to the past, but dots that will connect into the future, and they're going to have to follow the money.

-This is very important and it may end up bringing criminal charges against people.
+This is very important, and it may end up bringing criminal charges against people.

-I couldn't agree any more and the matter is how quickly this is all going to unfold John.
+And the matter is how quickly this is all going to unfold.

-Yeah I think I think you're going to see developments on so many different fronts I think the email case is going to come back to prominence this week specifically because of these documents that were transmitted.
+I think the email case is going to come back to prominence this week, specifically because of these documents that were transmitted.

 Yeah.

-And do you think that I agree with Sarah I think there's going to be you know is this is this something that we can get to the bottom of through the Muller special counsel considering he was the FBI director and knew about Putin's motives in 09?
+I think there's going to be, you know, is this something that we can get to the bottom of through the Mueller special counsel, considering he was the FBI director and knew about Putin's motives in 09?

 I think that's where this is heading.

-Now the question is will Jeff Sessions approve that or will he allow the congressional committees to do that work?
+Now the question is, will Jeff Sessions approve that, or will he allow the congressional committees to do that work?

 We don't know the answer yet.